AdguardTeam/AGLint/README.md

 example.net##.ad
 ```

-#### Ignore multiple rules
+#### Ignore multiple adblock rules
-If you want to ignore multiple rules, you can add `! aglint-disable` comment before the first rule and `! aglint-enable` comment after the last rule.
+If you want to ignore multiple adblock rules, you can add `! aglint-disable` comment before the first adblock rule and `! aglint-enable` comment after the last adblock rule.
 For example, `example.com##.ad` and `example.net##.ad` will be ignored in the following case:

 ```adblock
 ! aglint-disable